DylanMeeus/springboot_jwt_blog/_posts/2016-04-15-using-https.markdown

 > Proper security in the modern web is not limited to just encrypting communications.
 Once data has reached its destination, proper steps must be taken to safely handle it.
 A sadly common example is how many web sites store passwords: how many times have you read of a major player being hacked and plain-text passwords being exposed?
 Surely more than one would hope.
 (Note: passwords must never be stored as plain-text, for this very same reason).
 Security and encryption are hard.
 Proper and tried practices are available for each level in a secure architecture.
 Be sure to follow them, and, as a general rule, do not role your own, internally developed encryption; use an existing, tried and tested solution.

 ## The Magic Behind HTTPS: Public-Key Cryptography and TLS/SSL
-[HTTP](https://tools.ietf.org/html/rfc2616) is simple: a header with a only a few mandatory fields and (usually, but not required) a body of content.
+[HTTP](https://tools.ietf.org/html/rfc2616) is simple: a header with only a few mandatory fields and (usually, but not required) a body of content.
 Communications using HTTP as basis rely on an underlying protocol handling lower level details.
 In the case of the World Wide Web, this other protocol is [TCP/IP](https://en.wikipedia.org/wiki/Internet_protocol_suite).
 Although the WWW's architecture can be rather complex to sum up, what you need to keep in mind is that TCP/IP handles routing, data integrity and provides delivery guarantees, while HTTP defines a way for two clients to interpret what to do with the data that is sent (How long is it?
 Are we requesting data or pushing data?
 Etc.).
 As you can see, no part of this stack handles data protection.

 In the mid 90s, [HTTPS](https://tools.ietf.org/html/rfc2818) was developed to overcome this shortcoming.
 In contrast to its name, **HTTPS does not actually change anything from the HTTP spec.
 Rather, it adds a new layer between TCP/IP and HTTP: TLS (or SSL as it was called back then)**.
 [TLS](https://tools.ietf.org/html/rfc2246) stands for *Transport Layer Security*, while [SSL](https://tools.ietf.org/html/rfc6101) stands for *Secure Sockets Layer*.